alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 - which ‘parts’ of Annex 1 the chemical is in - there are more restrictions on chemicals in parts 2 and 3
 - the CAS number

-You'll need to include this information when you apply for a RIN.
+You'll need this information when you apply for a RIN.
 You do this by making an online notification.

 $CTA